-A vast increase in government spending will drive up Aggregate Demand.
+An enormous increase in government spending will drive up Aggregate Demand.

 5. Monetary Growth

-There is excessive monetary growth – when they are too much money in the system chasing too few goods.
+If there is excessive monetary growth – when they are too much money in the system chasing too few goods.
 The ‘price’ of a goodwill thus increase.

-Staples is now experiencing Demand-Pull inflation.
+Staples is now experiencing Demand Pull inflation.
 The decline in growth rate was due to an aging population and decaying infrastructure.
 The problem could only be solved by improving the skills of the workforce and by investing in the infrastructure.
 By employing an expansionary monetary policy, the excess money increased demand, without increasing the capacity.

-Countering Demand-Pull Inflation
+Countering Demand Pull Inflation

 In the diagram above, with a tight monetary and fiscal policy, Aggregate Demand shifts from AD1 to AD*, instead of AD2 (a higher rate of inflation).
 This leads to an equilibrium price level of P* and output Y*, instead of P2 and Y2.